guifranchi/vagrant-ubuntu-3node-cluster/README.md

 ### Installing JBoss EAP

-Once your nodes are running, you can install JBoss EAP on each node [web:16]:
+Once your nodes are running, you can install JBoss EAP on each node:

 ```
 # SSH into each node